 Cardiovascular diseases include a range of diseases that affect the proper functioning of the heart, like angina, myocardial infarction, rheumatic heart disease, arrhythmia, congenital heart disease, aortic aneurysms, peripheral artery disease, and venous thrombosis.
 While genetics may play a major part in increasing your risk factors for developing the cardiac disease, there are few factors that can be worked upon to reduce the overall risk of getting cardiovascular diseases.
-Age and gender are the most important risk factors that predispose a person to the risk.
+And, age and gender are the most important risk factors that predispose a person to the risk.

 Relation between Age & Cardiovascular Diseases